gourangc/Vision-Position-Beam-Prediction/README.md

 	b. https://deepsense6g.net/vision-aided-beam-prediction/
 2. Download (or clone) the repository into a directory
 3. Extract the dataset into the repository directory
-4. Format the data as shown in the example csv files
+4. Use the downsample_pwr_gen_train_test_data.py code to generate the train, test and validation csv files for each scenario
 5. Use the training and evaluation code provided in each sub-folders

 If you have any questions regarding the code and used dataset, please contact [Gouranga Charan](mailto:gcharan@asu.edu?subject=[GitHub]%20Beam%20prediction%20implementation).